OSGeo/grass/lib/python/docs/src/gunittest_testing.rst

     of maps, using temporary region, setting computational region, or generating random maps.
 The cleanup step should remove temporary region as well as remove all created maps and files.

+test report
+    A *test report* is a document or set of documents.

+    Note that also *test result* is used also used in similar context because the class responsible for representing or creating the report in Python `unittest`_ package is called ``TestResult``.

 Testing with gunittest package in general